maybleMyers/chromaforge/levzzz_chroma_guide.md

 These staging nodes are known as base, fast and large, the latter being an off shoot trained at 1024x.
 The primary pretraining consists of base and fast while the detail-calibrated one consists of base, fast and large.
 # Software
 ### Generation/Inference
-- [ComfyUI](https://www.comfy.org/) is the only officially supported software for inferencing Chroma.
-A basic workflow can be found in the templates.
 - [SD webui Forge](https://github.com/lllyasviel/stable-diffusion-webui-forge) also supports Chroma, with the [chromaforge](https://github.com/maybleMyers/chromaforge) fork to support more features and Radiance.
 - [SD.Next](https://github.com/vladmandic/sdnext) supports Chroma as well.
 ### Training